sitepilot/docker-php/README.md

 | `NGINX_CLIENT_MAX_BODY_SIZE` | `100M`           | ✅         |         |         |
 | `NGINX_FASTCGI_PASS`         | `127.0.0.1:9000` | ✅         |         |         |
 | `NGINX_PUBLIC_DIR`           | -                | ✅         |         |         |

+## Variation Specific Docs

+### PHP-NGINX

+#### Add a vhost / site

+Custom vhosts are loaded from the `/etc/nginx/sites-enabled` folder.
+Mount a file with a `.conf` extension to this folder to add a custom vhost.

+#### Add location directive

+Custom location directives are loaded from the `/etc/nginx/location.d` folder.
+Mount a file with a `.conf` extension to this folder to add a custom location directive.